▶ How to use this simulator

 Set track length

-Enter your competition track length.
-The sim uses a standard 8g Pitsco cartridge with a measured thrust curve — no cartridge setup needed.
+Enter your competition distance.
+The sim uses a standard 8g Pitsco cartridge with a fitted thrust curve — no cartridge setup needed.

 Predicted Finish Time